AT&T (T)

 AT&T Net Debt Position

-It was good to see AT&T beat analysts’ wireless sub net adds and EPS expectations this quarter.
-On the other hand, its revenue was just in line with Wall Street’s estimates.
-Overall, we think this was still a decent quarter with some key metrics above expectations.
-The stock remained flat at $26.27 immediately after reporting.
+It was good to see AT&T beat analysts’ EPS expectations this quarter.
+We were also happy its revenue outperformed Wall Street’s estimates.
+Overall, this print had some key positives.
+The stock traded up 3.7% to $23.87 immediately following the results.

 12. Is Now The Time To Buy AT&T?

-AT&T’s P/E ratio based on the next 12 months is 11.8x.
+AT&T’s P/E ratio based on the next 12 months is 10.3x.
 This valuation is reasonable, but the company’s shaky fundamentals present too much downside risk.
-There are superior stocks to buy right now.
+There are better investments elsewhere.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.